Horse Sale or Purchase Agreements

 For example, the horse should be of satisfactory quality, be fit for the purpose for which they sold it to you.

-If you bought the horse from a private seller then Caveat Emptor, or “let the buyer beware” applies. and you cannot rely on the implied terms of the two acts above.
+If you bought the horse from a private seller then caveat emptor, or “let the buyer beware” applies.
+So you cannot rely on the implied terms of the two acts above.
 In this case you may not be able to reject the horse unless you can prove that the seller has breached the terms stated in the contract.

 We have significant experience in drawing up horse sale and purchase agreements.
 We’ll work with you to create a tailored agreement that meets the specific requirements of you and your horse.